hanabi/hanabi.github.io/Reference.md

 ### Double Play Ejection

-* If a player knows that a card in their hand is playable, and then they receive **another** clue on that card, it is usually a *Stop Clue*, which means that the card is actually bad and they should discard it instead of playing it.
+* If a player knows that a card in their hand is playable, and then they receive **another** clue on that card, it is usually a *Fix Clue*, which means that the card is actually bad and they should discard it instead of playing it.
 * However, if this happens on a good card, the other players can see that the clue must have some other purpose - it should signal an *Ejection* on the very next player.

-### Unknown Trash Ejection

-* In general, *Bluffs* work because the player who received the clue knows that they have a one-away from playable card of that color.
-* If none of the stacks are finished and someone clues a trash card, it might look like a *Trash Bluff*.
-But, if the *Finesse Position* card is played, then the player will think that the card is actually a useful one-away card (instead of trash).
-* Since that would be a lie, the clue must have some other purpose - it should signal an *Ejection* on the very next player.
-* Since the *Second Finesse Position* card was played instead of the *Finesse Position* card, then the player who received the clue will know that the card is trash.
-* With the *Trash Bluff*, if multiple cards are clued, it means that **all** of the cards are trash.
-However, with *Unknown Trash Ejection*, if multiple cards are clued, only the focus of the clue is trash.

 ### The 5 Color Ejection (5CE)

 * Normally, if a player gives a color *Play Clue* to a 5, it would mean that it is a *Finesse* on the 5 and all of the cards leading up to the 5 are playable.
-* If the very next player sees that **they will only have to blind-play one card in their hand to fulfill the *Finesse***, then they should assume that it is a *Finesse* and blind-play their *Finesse Position*.
+* If the very next player sees that they will only have to **blind-play one card** in their hand to fulfill the *Finesse***, then they should assume that it is a *Finesse* and blind-play their *Finesse Position*.
-* If the very next player sees that they would have to blind-play two or more cards in their hand to fulfill the *Finesse*, then a *Finesse* is unlikely.
+* If the very next player sees that they would have to **blind-play two or more cards** in their hand to fulfill the *Finesse*, then a *Finesse* is unlikely.
 Instead, players agree that this signals an *Ejection* and that the next player should play their *Second Finesse Position*.
   * The exception for the "two or more blind plays" rule is when the next player sees that it could be a *Reverse Finesse*.
 The normal rule of "if it could be a *Reverse Finesse*, it is" **always applies**, even if a player would have to blind-play two or more cards.
 * After the blind-play, the player who received the clue will know that they must have a 5.
 * For example, in a 3-player game: